This tutorial demonstrates how to create a table in Excel.

 - In the Relationships window, click New.

-- In the Table drop down, choose the first table and in the drop down below, choose the second table.
+- In the Table drop down, choose the first table.
+In the drop down below, choose the second table.

-- In the Column table, first choose the Foreign column (in this case, Salesperson as it can appear multiple times); and then in the Related Column, choose the Salesperson field from the second table.
-This is the Primary column where the salesperson only appears once in that table.
+- In the Column table, first choose the Foreign column (in this case, Salesperson as it can appear multiple times); and then in the Related Column, choose the same field from the second table.

 - Click OK to create the relationship.